virt-s1/rhel-edge/README.md

                            "rhel-9-1"
                            "centos-stream-8"
                            "centos-stream-9"
+                           "fedora-36" (For ostree.sh only)
+                           "fedora-37" (For ostree.sh only)
     ARCH               The arch to build image and run test on.
 Currently supported values:
                            "x86_64"
     QUAY_USERNAME      quay.io username
                            Used to test pushing Edge OCI-archive image to quay.io QUAY_PASSWORD      quay.io password
+                           Used to test pushing Edge OCI-archive image to quay.io DOCKERHUB_USERNAME      Docker hub account username
+                           Used to test pushing Edge OCI-archive image to Docker hub DOCKERHUB_PASSWORD      Docker hub account password
-                           Used to test pushing Edge OCI-archive image to quay.io OCP4_TOKEN         Edit-able SA token on PSI Openshift 4 Deploy edge-container on PSI OCP4
+                           Used to test pushing Edge OCI-archive image to Docker hub OCP4_TOKEN         Edit-able SA token on PSI Openshift 4 Deploy edge-container on PSI OCP4